Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Plan your trip to see spring flowers at Carley State Park

-While Carley State Park is an easy day trip from the Minneapolis-Saint Paul area, it’s worth adding a few more sites to your plans and make a two or three-day road trip out of it.
+While Carley State Park is an easy day trip from the Minneapolis-Saint Paul area, it’s worth adding a few more sites to your plans, making a two- or three-day road trip out of your visit.

 And spring comes earlier to southern Minnesota than the Twin Cities metro, so start planning your trip before you start seeing flowers around Minneapolis or farther north.